ajhenley/gitbook/mvc_model_view_controller.md

 ####How this affects you
 When you develop an application you'll create a database.
 The model will represent the database.
-Secondly you'll
+Secondly you'll develop a page for the user.
+This is the view, also called the presentation.
+Finally, you'll code some business rules that the client wants the application to enforce.
+These go into the controller along with code help the view interact with the model.